 A self-professed proponent of international education, Charity Alinda M’15 will have the opportunity to “walk the talk” on a higher education program in Taiwan in 2022.
 He is one of the 12 U.S. higher education officials chosen for Fulbright’s International Educators Administrators (IEA) seminar.

-Ugandan-born Alinda is assistant director of international programs in the University’s Center for International Programs (CIP), where he had been the graduate assistant while he earned his MPA.
+Ugandan-born Alinda is assistant director of international programs in the University’s Global Engagement Office (GEO), where he had been the graduate assistant while he earned his MPA.
 After earning his bachelor’s degree in Uganda in 2009, he came to the United States as an international fellow with a New Jersey non-profit.
 He is currently completing WCU’s Doctor of Public Administration program.

 Alinda considers his personal and professional mission to be “building intercultural bridges” and he has advanced that mission in his role with CIP, working with students from more than 40 countries each year.
 “I work closely with WCU students, faculty, and staff to support internationalization initiatives.
 The advising I provide for all WCU F-1 and J-1 visa students includes immigration, cultural adjustment, campus integration, and visa status benefits.
 I am also responsible for the development, coordination, and implementation of programs and services to enhance and enrich the educational and cultural experience of students and scholars at WCU.”